Outlander: Blood of My Blood: Development

 A prequel series was reported in February 2022 to be in development, written and executive produced by Outlander showrunner / executive producer Matthew B. Roberts.
 In May 2022, executive producer Maril Davis confirmed that the series would focus on the parents of Jamie Fraser.
 In August 2022, it was confirmed that the prequel series will be titled Blood of My Blood.
 In January 2023, Starz ordered a 10-episode first season.
 Once production started in February 2024, it was confirmed that the series would also focus on Claire's parents.
-Gabaldon has said the prequel series is based in part on material she had written for the first of three potential books about Jamie's parents, who were the focus of Roberts' first conception of the new series.
+Gabaldon has said the prequel series is based in part on material she had written for the first of three potential books about Jamie's parents, who were the focus of Roberts's first conception of the new series.
 He later came up with the time travel element involving Claire's parents that would connect the two storylines in the series.
 Gabaldon had said she was not interested herself in the story of Claire's parents, but was receptive to the ideas pitched by the TV writers.
-In June 2025, the series was renewed for a second season, ahead of the show’s premiere.
+In June 2025, the series was renewed for a second season, ahead of the show's premiere.